Judaism: Defining characteristics and principles of faith

 Unlike other ancient Near Eastern gods, the Hebrew God is portrayed as unitary and solitary; consequently, the Hebrew God's principal relationships are not with other gods, but with the world, and more specifically, with the people he created.
-Judaism thus begins with ethical monotheism: the belief that God is one and is concerned with the actions of mankind.
-According to the Hebrew Bible, God promised Abraham to make of his offspring a great nation.
-Many generations later, he commanded the nation of Israel to love and worship only one God; that is, the Jewish nation is to reciprocate God's concern for the world.
+Judaism thus begins with ethical monotheism: the belief that God is one and is concerned with the actions of humankind.
+According to the Hebrew Bible, God promised Abraham that he would make of his offspring a great nation.
+Many generations later, he commanded the Israelites to love and worship only one God; that is, the Jewish nation is to reciprocate God's concern for the world.
 He also commanded the Jewish people to love one another; that is, Jews are to imitate God's love for people.
-These commandments are but two of a large corpus of commandments and laws that constitute this covenant, which is the substance of Judaism.